Gear For Salmon Fishing: A List Of Everything You Need

 Knife

-You’ll need a good filet knife to make quick work of separating the meat from the rest of the salmon and its skin and scales.
+A good fillet knife makes quick work of separating the meat from the rest of the salmon and its skin and scales.
 A powered filet knife can make quick work of fileting several fish at the boat ramp so you can place the filets in a cooler that contains ice.

 Bleed Bucket

 A bleed bucket will hold the blood and guts of a freshly gutted salmon.
-You can use the blood and guts to chum salmon or other fish.
+I use the blood and guts to chum salmon or other fish.

 Garbage Bag

-If you don’t want to bring a cooler with you.
-Putting your salmon in a garbage bag is a great way to keep the slime out of your car.
+When I don’t want to bring a cooler with me, I will put my salmon in a garbage bag to keep the slime out of the vehicle.

 Cooler

-A cooler with ice will help to preserve your salmon or other fish until you get home.
+A cooler with ice will help to preserve the salmon until I get home.

 Ocean and Lake Fishing Gear For Salmon